 NOT GIVEN if it is impossible to say what the writer thinks about this

-37 The coal industry should be abandoned in favor of alternative energy sources because of the environmental damage it causes.
+37. The coal industry should be abandoned in favor of alternative energy sources because of the environmental damage it causes.

 38. The greatest threats to the environment are the gases produced by industries which support the high standard of living of a growing world population.

 39. World population in the twenty-first century will probably exceed 8 billion.

-40 CFC emissions have been substantially reduced in recent years.
+40. CFC emissions have been substantially reduced in recent years.

 How many questions did you get right in this reading test?
 Input it into the IELTS score calculator and see your IELTS reading band scores.